 Alex: Could you summarize what your day-to-day work looks like when it comes to deal sourcing?

 There are three main deal-sourcing activities:

 We also closely track VC activity.
 I spend a lot of time in databases like Crunchbase, CB Insights, and Pitchbook, finding Seed companies that will rise to series A – our investment sweet spot.
 We’re extremely proactive about reaching out to those companies.
-A lot people think that good VC deal flow will magically come to you, that’s totally false.
+A lot of people think that good VC deal flow will magically come to you, that’s totally false.
 The best strategy is to go out and find it yourself.
 I send a lot of emails to founders and other investors to get intros to the companies that we want to meet.

-Expanding my time and bandwidth to make sure that we are involved in different activities that generates deal flow.
+Expanding my time and bandwidth to make sure that we are involved in different activities that generate deal flow.
 For example, I spend a lot of time on an initiative that I created a few years ago called Front Row Ventures, a student-led venture Fund that backs student entrepreneurs out of universities and that are building exciting technologies.
-I do this because I’m passionate about it, and think that it’s necessary to create good deal flow in the VC ecosystem across Canada.
+I do this because I’m passionate about it, and think that it’s necessary to create a good deal flow in the VC ecosystem across Canada.

 Alex: How would you say that Front Row Ventures creates deal flow opportunities for Brightspark Ventures?

 Éléonore: I can share a concrete example: Front Row Ventures was the first investor in a company called InVivo AI and Brightspark recently invested in the company as well.
 I had worked with the founders for many years before even thinking about investing in the company via Brightspark.

 This is where the special privileged relationship comes in.
 I have a huge personal conviction on InVivo’s founding team because I worked with them and we spent time together.
 I know for a fact that these founders have a really good shot at winning in the market that they are attacking.
 On the other side, they trust me equally because I worked with them so they know who I am as a person, what my work ethic is like, and how I create value for them.